apurvsharma2108/friday/README.md

-# Virtual automated assistant
+# Python Scripts
-This a virtual assistant made using python which works on voice commands
+Here are various useful python scripts which are helpful in daily life